Tallen258/SpaceWars/README.md

   - The status of your ship, weapons, all your counters, etc.
   - More?

+## Scoring

+- score is an additional property on each player, starts at 0
+- x points per tick to all players
+- y points per hit for any player
+- Killing a player gives you z% of their score
+- Configure x, y, and z on the admin page
+- all increases to score also increase the credits balance.

 ## Questions for discussion

 - Repair cost / repair rate - spend $$$ to repair quickly, spend $ to repair slowly?